joeyb908/joeyb908/README.md

      - AWS Cloud Practitioner
      - FTCE Mathematics K-12 (Math teaching certificate for Florida teachers)

+👀 Here to check out what I've done?
+Check out my 100-days-of-code repository.
+I've accomplished quite a bit within the past month!

-👀 I'm interested in a whole range of things, from AWS and Python, to databases (SQS right now) and Git.
+I'm interested in a whole range of things, from AWS and Python, to databases (SQL right now) and Git.
 I'm not really sure what 'position' title that would be a fit for, so I'm currently looking towards cloud engineer and DevOps roles.

 🌱 I've got a long way to go, but am making progress every day!
 Currently focused on the Developer Associate cert from AWS and learning Python.